OctopusDeployLabs/SpaceCloner/docs/CloneTentacleInstanceParameterReference.md

 The script `CloneTentacleInstance.ps1` accepts the following parameters.

+**Please Note**: You must run `CloneTentacleInstance.ps1` as an administrator or sudo or it will not work.
+It is calling the `Tentacle.exe` to make changes on your machine.

 ## Source Information
 - `SourceOctopusUrl` - the base URL of the source Octopus Server.
 For example, https://samples.octopus.app.
 This can be the same as the destination.
 - `SourceOctopusApiKey` - the API key to access the source Octopus Server.
 Recommend using the API key of a [service account](https://octopus.com/docs/security/users-and-teams/service-accounts) user.
 That service account user must have read permissions.